udacity/CarND-Capstone/tl_model/README.md

 ![LARA Label Image Example][image_lara_labeled_image_0]
 ![LARA Label Image Example][image_lara_labeled_image_1]

-The following images display a heatmap of label positions of the class red, yellow, green and ambiguous.
+The following plots display a heatmap of label positions of the class red, yellow, green and ambiguous.

 The ambiguous labels are critical for training because they basically contains red, yellow and green traffic light, but with the following characteristics.